Air Tanzania

 Air Tanzania Company Limited (ATCL) (Kampuni ya Ndege ya Tanzania) is the flag carrier airline of Tanzania.
 It is based in Dar es Salaam, with its hub at Julius Nyerere International Airport.

 It was established as Air Tanzania Corporation (ATC) in 1977 after the dissolution of East African Airways and has been a member of the African Airlines Association since its inception.
 The airline was wholly owned by the Tanzanian government until 2002 when it was partially privatised in partnership with South African Airways, but the government repurchased the shares in 2006, making it once again a wholly owned government company.

 In 2016, the Tanzanian government under President John Magufuli initiated a new drive to revive the national carrier by acquiring additional aircraft from Bombardier and Boeing.
 The airline further intended to double its fleet to 14 aircraft by 2022 and increase its long-haul and regional routes.

-A 2021 government report by the Auditor General warned that the company's huge debts.
+A 2021 government report by the Auditor General warned about the company's huge debts.
 Air Tanzania flights flying abroad ran the risk of being impounded due to huge debts incurred by the company.
 Despite the warnings, the government of Tanzania continued to finance the airline and announced its biggest bailout of US$194 million for the airline.

 History

 Air Tanzania Corporation (1977–2002)

 The Air Tanzania Corporation (ATC) was established on 11 March 1977 after the break-up of East African Airways (EAA), which had previously served the region.
 The liquidation of EAA followed its accumulation of US$120 million of debt.
 According to Andy Chande, the founding chairman of the board, Tanzania and Uganda did not receive a fair share of the former carrier's assets despite being equal partners.

 The airline commenced operations with a Douglas DC-9-32 leased from Kenya Airways and purchased an additional two Boeing 737, financed by a U.S. bank.
 It also leased aircraft from Air Madagascar.
 Four Fokker F27s and four DHC-6-300 Twin Otters were added in 1980.
-Because of less demand, two of the Fokker 27s were made obsolete in the year 1981.
-These aircraft returned to service in the year 1983, but were once again removed.
+Because of less demand, two of the Fokker 27s were made obsolete in 1981.
+These aircraft returned to service in 1983 but were once again removed.

 In May 1991, Air Tanzania began operating a Boeing 767-200ER that was leased from Ethiopian Airlines, but this aircraft proved to be too large and was returned to the lessor in February 1992.
 The airline reported a profit of US$650,000 in 1994.

 During the 1990s, the airline's acronym ATC was humorously referred to as "Any Time Cancellation" due to its unpredictable flight schedule.